zaiisao/Documentation/en/Recording/recording_cpp.md

 <li><code>alpha</code>: The transparency of the image.
 The value is between 0.0 (transparent) and 1.0 (opaque).</li>
 	<li><code>renderMode</code>: Render mode<ul>
 <li>RENDER_MODE_HIDDEN(1): Cropped mode.
 Uniformly scale the video until it fills the visible boundaries (cropped).
 One dimension of the video may have clipped contents.</li>
 <li>2RENDER_MODE_FIT(2): Fit mode.
 Uniformly scale the video until one of its dimension fits the boundary (zoomed to fit).
-Areas that are not filled due to the disparity in the aspect ratio will be filled with black.</li>
+Areas that are not filled due to the disparity in the aspect ratio are filled with black.</li>
 </ul>
 </li>
 </ul>